xemantic/xemantic.com/ai/workshops/dvlp.energy/index.md

 3. Clone workshop GitHub repository: https://github.com/xemantic/xemantic-ai-workshop
 4. Clone Claudine GitHub repository: https://github.com/xemantic/claudine

 ---

-## Please stop me anytime to ask a question!
+## Ask me questions, anytime!

-If something is unclear, or I am using new term which was not explained, please stop me, and we will update materials together.
+If something is unclear, or I am using new term which was not explained, or you need to correct me, please stop me.
+AI field is changing so fast, that we are learning each and every hour.

----

 ---
 ## Agentic AI